-Offset Element Description 0000h CRC16 16-bit CRC, the calculation must exclude the CRC16 field in the file 0002h configFileVersion Configuration file version 0004h fileSizeLow Size of the entire configuration file in bytes.
+Offset Element Description 0000h CRC16 16-bit CRC, the calculation must exclude the CRC16 field in the file 0002h configFileVersion Configuration file version, 0001h for this release.
+0004h fileSizeLow Size of the entire configuration file in bytes.
 Least significant 16-bit word 0006h fileSizeHigh Size of the entire configuration file in bytes.
-Most significant 16-bit word 0008h customerInfo[16] Customer specific information field.
-The string "DEFAULT" means the configuration file has the default configurations from the power supply vendor.
+Most significant 16-bit word Customer specific information field.
+The string "DEFAULT" means the configuration file has the 0008h customerInfo[16] default configurations from the power supply vendor.
 Null terminated.
-0018h configAreaOffset Offset in bytes from this location to the beginning of the configuration area 001Ah codeAreaOffset Offset in bytes from this location to the beginning of the executable code area 001Ch dataTableAreaOffset Offset in bytes from this location to the beginning of the data table area
+0018h configAreaOffset Offset in bytes from this location to the beginning of the configuration area 001Ah codeAreaOffset Offset in bytes from this location to the beginning of the executable code area